This magazine takes you directly into the future!

 How?

-Well, you can simply need to create a Bitcoin Wallet for yourself to store your Bitcoins.
+Well, you simply need to create a Bitcoin Wallet for yourself to store your Bitcoins.
 This wallet will act less like a bank and more like your physical wallet.

-Although maintained by various companies, unlike traditional banks, the wallet cannot take its own decisions.
+Although maintained by various companies, unlike traditional banks, the wallet cannot make its own decisions.
 This is because the codes in their design are transparent and accessible to everyone to assure people that their deposits are safe.

 Now that you know, how cryptocurrency originated and why Bitcoin came into existence.
 Let’s understand more about its value proposition and how it works in real life.